santiagomarquezsolis-me/rust-creative-coding/snow_simulation/README.md

 # Snow Effect in Rust

 This project implements a snow effect using the `ggez` game framework in Rust.
-The code simulates snowflakes falling from the top of the screen, accumulating at the bottom, and being affected by wind.
+The code simulates snowflakes falling from the top of the screen, accumulating at the bottom, and being affected by wind, a static moon is in the upper right corner too ;-)

 ## Dependencies